LePhenix47/HRnet-Data-Table_npm-package/README.md

 - Pagination: The table can be paginated, allowing you to easily browse through the data.

+- Automatic Responsive Design: The table has a simple responsive design that adjusts to smaller screen sizes, making it easier to browse on mobile devices.

 ## Creation

 This Data Table was developed using: